Real Toric Varieties: Interactions between their Geometry and their Topology: Cycles and Cohomology

 \subsection{Betti Numbers}

 \begin{dfn} Let $X$ be the support of a cellular complex of finite dimension.
-Its \emph{Poincaré polynomial} is the generating function of $\F_2$-Betti numbers:
+Its \emph{Poincaré polynomial} is the generating function of its $\F_2$-Betti numbers:

 \end{dfn} \begin{dfn}[Théorème~0.2 in \cite{McCroryClint2003VBno}] Let $X$ be a real variety.
 We denote its virtual Poincaré polynomial by $\beta[X]$.
-It has the following properties: \begin{enumerate} \item[(i)] If $Y$ is a closed subvariety of $X$ then $\beta[X]=\beta[X\setminus Y]-\beta[Y]$; \item[(ii)] If $X$ is smooth and have compact real locus then $\beta[X]=b\big[X(\R)\big]$. \end{enumerate} A key feature of this polynomial is that whenever $X$ has no real points then $\beta[X]$ vanishes. \end{dfn}
+It has the following properties: \begin{enumerate} \item[(i)] If $Y$ is a closed subvariety of $X$ then $\beta[X]=\beta[X\setminus Y]-\beta[Y]$; \item[(ii)] If $Y$ is another real variety then $\beta[X\times_\R Y]=\beta[X]\beta[Y]$; \item[(iii)] If $X$ is smooth and have compact real locus then $\beta[X]=b\big[X(\R)\big]$. \end{enumerate} A key feature of this polynomial is that whenever $X$ has no real points then $\beta[X]$ vanishes. \end{dfn}

 \begin{lem} Let $T$ be a real torus of isogeneous type $(p,q)$.
 Its virtual Poincaré polynomial is given by:

 \end{lem}